 Their local partner in Park City is Steve Maxwell, and Greene said they are collaborating with him after he was forced out of the building once known as the Main Street Mall, currently undergoing major renovations.

 Now Rock & Reilly's sits next to what he called "the Bermuda triangle," O'Shucks, No Name Saloon and Flanagan's Irish Bar and Grill.
-They have been completely supportive, Greene said, and he is grateful to be in such a great spot on Main Street.

 Walking into Rock & Reilly's is like walking into the Rock and Roll Hall of Fame.
 Original pictures of classic rock stars and rustic décor provide a warm welcome to escape the several feet of snow accumulating throughout town.
 Greene hopes to keep that feel with the new installment of brass tin tile on the ceiling, which should happen in the next couple of weeks.

 "We want our place to feel like 'Cheers,' where everybody knows your name," Greene said.
 "We also want to create a fun atmosphere, which is why we constantly have different promotions going on."

 Rock & Reilly's starts the week off with live music on Sunday nights.
 They had a band from Nashville, Tenn., perform at the bar a couple of weeks ago, Greene said, and he is hoping to feature more local bands.

 Taco Tuesdays feature gourmet tacos for $2 as well as karaoke, $3 sliders not usually featured on the menu are the special on Wednesdays, and Saturday and Sunday feature a "Build Your Own Bloody Mary" bar.
 From 3 p.m. until 6 p.m.
 Monday through Friday, select appetizers are half-off.
 The bar also offers a "Locals" discount of 10 percent off any food ordered.